Radzell/WiderCircleTest/README.md

     The project requires environment variables.
 Copy the example `.env` file:

     ```bash
-    cp .env.example .env
+    cp .env.example .env.local
     ```

     Then, fill in the necessary variables in the `.env` file.
-Make sure to replace the `MONGODB_URI` and `MONGODB_DB` values with your actual MongoDB URI and database name.

 4. **Start the development server**